sunnysidedenver/swpc_27day/README.md

 ## Future Efforts
 ROC curves, which look at the relationship between hits and misses, should be considered as well as other hypothesis testing measures other than R-squared, like p-values.

+Other tolerances for transformation of quantitative data into qualitative should be considered as well and may not be the same during all parts of the solar cycle.

 Heidke skill score may also be useful.
 This analysis compares the forecast against the long term average, which the daily forecasts outpeform, on average.
 A more accurate model could be trained based on solar input parameters.
 The [ADAPT model](https://gong.nso.edu/adapt/sift/adapt_f10_forecast.txt) could also be evaluated, and if determiend to be more consistently accurate, it could inform the Heidke skill score, or even replace the manual forecast process all together.

 Last updated: Sep 2023